ComputeCanada/magic_castle/docs/terraform_cloud.md

 It is possible to import the terraform state of a cluster on your local computer and then use the CLI on it.

-The first step is to log in Terraform cloud:
+1. Log in Terraform cloud:
 ```sh
 terraform login
 ```

-The second step is to create a folder where the terraform state will be stored:
+2. Create a folder where the terraform state will be stored:
 ```sh
 mkdir my-cluster-1
 ```

-In that folder, create a file named `cloud.tf` with the following content:
+3. Create a file named `cloud.tf` with the following content in your cluster folder:
 ```hcl
 terraform {
   cloud {